mossmanpete/ParadigmCore/README.md

 ParadigmCore (`blind-star`) is built on [Tendermint Core](https://tendermint.com/), which it uses for networking and BFT consensus.

 #### Order books and storage
-The OrderStream network design follows a partially-synchronous and event-driven architecture, with strong consistency guarantees provided by the underlying Tendermint consensus protocol.
-The network and client implementations are specifically designed for order message broadcast.
+The OrderStream network's design follows a partially-synchronous and event-driven architecture, with strong consistency guarantees provided by it's underlying Tendermint consensus protocol.
+The network and client implementation is specifically designed for order message broadcast.
 As such, ParadigmCore does not include a database interface (by default) or offer query functionality for historical orders.
-Instead it provides a simple "event stream" that allows for applications to derive order books in real time that can be stored in an out-of-state database.
+Instead it provides a simple order "event stream" that allows for applications to derive order books in real time that can be stored in an out-of-state database.

+#### Standard relayer API
 We have released one database driver so far, [`OrderStream-SRA`](https://github.com/ParadigmFoundation/OrderStream-SRA).
 It subscribes to a full or validating OrderStream node's WebSocket endpoint, and derives an order book of valid, executable [0x](https://0x.org) order messages. `OrderStream-SRA` serves this order book through a [0x Standard Relayer API](https://github.com/0xProject/standard-relayer-api) compliant interface.
 You can preview a live version of this software at [https://sra.zaidan.io/v2/](https://sra.zaidan.io/v2/).

 #### Primary endpoint